albertesc/choost/packages/dropdown/README.md

 #### Parameters

-- `dropdownClass`: Indicates the class of the DOM element that will have the click action.
+- `dropdownClass`: Indicates the class of the DOM element that will have the click action. _Default value: dropdown-button_

 The next sibling element is the one that will be shown and hidden as contextual menu